-- Parents have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
-After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this - Requests for withdrawal should be put in writing using the form found in Appendix 1 of this policy and addressed to the Principal.
+- Parents have the right to withdraw their children from sex education within RSE up to and until 3 terms before the child turns 16.
+After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this. - Parents cannot withdraw their child from sex education taught in science. - Requests for withdrawal should be put in writing using the form found in Appendix 1 of this policy and addressed to the Principal.
 A copy of the withdrawal requests will be placed on the student's educational record.
 The Principal will discuss the request with parents and take appropriate action.

+14. Training

-14. Training 14.1 Staff are trained on the delivery of RSE as part of their induction and it is included in the academies' continuing professional development calendar.
-14.2 The Principal will also invite visitors from outside the academy, such as school nurses or sexual health.
+- 14.1 Staff are trained on the delivery of RSE as part of their induction and it is included in the academies' continuing professional development calendar. - 14.2 The Principal will also invite visitors from outside the academy, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.